monai/latex-invoice/README.md

 # latex-invoice

-LaTeX template for multipage invoice with header and footer on every page.
+LaTeX template for lithuanian multi-page invoice with header and footer on every page.

 ## usage